Understanding Freezing Orders: A Comprehensive Guide for the UAE

 CONCLUSION

-Freezing orders are crucial tools in safeguarding the claimant’s interests by preventing defendants from dissipating their assets.
+Freezing orders are an essential tool in the protection of the claimant’s interests in preventing defendants from dissipating their assets.
 The DIFC Courts, with their expansive and flexible jurisdiction, offer a robust mechanism for issuing freezing orders, even in complex international contexts.

 While the Dubai Courts also provide a similar remedy through precautionary attachments, the DIFC and ADGM Courts’ alignment with English common law principles often makes them more favorable jurisdictions for securing such orders.